 - Certified Movement Analyst

-For individual sessions, my standard rate is $100/hour.
+For individual sessions, my standard rate is $50 for a half-hour session.
 This is reduced with a package deal, a small group, or for special populations (student, senior, etc).

 It is my life path.
 I've been teaching in one way or another for most of my life.
 It probably started with dance classes as a teen, but I now direct a corporate health coaching program and a university research department.
 Lifelong learning has always been a value and passion of mine.

-My research has focused on the role of mind-body practices for people with arthritis of all ages.
-My health coaching work has been mostly with employees and their spouses.
+My research has focused on the role of mind-body practices for people of all ages, including those with chronic stress or chronic pain.
+My coaching work has been focused on helping people achieve health goals or shift their life perspective and circumstance.

 Hearing how someone's life was transformed by changing her mindset about her relationship to her health and her body.